aiteq/messenger-bot/README.md

     chat.say(`Hi, good ${captured[0]}!`);
 });
 ```
-In addition, you can mix commands and regular expressions in one hook.
+In addition, you can mix commands and regular expressions in the same array.

 **Note**: The regular expressions are used exactly as given, so if you want to test the text in case-insensitive manner you must explictily indicate it (the `i` flag).